vuejs/devtools-next/docs/plugins/api.md

   title: 'VueUse',
   // any icon from Iconify, or a URL to an image
   icon: 'i-logos-vueuse',
-  // command children, will show if the command is executed
+  // submenu, which is shown when the menu is clicked
   children: [
     {
       id: 'vueuse:github',